BarhaPritha/Java_Spring-Boot_Microservice-with-Security/README.md

-# BinaryWizards
-## Online Book Shop Micro-Service Project
+# Online Book Shop Micro-Service Project

 This project demonstrates the implementation of microservice using Spring Boot, Netflix Eureka Client and Security using Spring Boot and JSON Web Tokens (JWT).